-Some things in life are clear as water.
-But commercial real estate often looks more like a murky swamp.
+Some things in life are as clear as water.
+But commercial lease agreements often looks more like a murky swamp.

 The problem with swimming in murky waters is not knowing what you might run into.